akrennmair/gockel/README.md

 * Ctrl-O: shorten all URLs in the current input field
 * F: follow a user (you will be prompted for the username)
 * U: unfollow the publisher user of the currently selected tweet
+* 1..9: select user (for multi-account support, see below)

 Configuration
 -------------